 First, some general advice: to avoid snafus, get a few members of your inner circle to take a look before sending anything to print.
 “The best advice for avoiding errors, is sharing a proof of the printed piece with your immediate family and one reliable outsider that might have a different perspective,” says Meg Zelenovich, copywriter and proofreader at Cheree Berry Paper.
 “A few sets of eyes are always good.”

-There are certain words that look weird no matter how many times your write them out.
-Unfortunately, when it comes to wedding planning those often seem to land on menus and programs.
-According to Zelenovich, many errors happen with tricky to spell words like Brussels sprouts and vinaigrette, or with words that include accent marks, like entrée and purée.
-(And of course, you’ll want to look up any word that you have to think twice about, like hors d’oeuvres, as well as double check the spelling of names, songs or reading titles.)
+There are certain words that look weird no matter how many times you write them out.
+Unfortunately, when it comes to wedding planning, those often seem to land on menus and programs.
+According to Zelenovich, many errors happen with tricky to spell words like Brussels sprouts and vinaigrette, or with words that include accent marks, like entrée and purée (and, of course, you’ll want to look up any word that you have to think twice about, like hors d’oeuvres, as well as double-check the spelling of names, songs or reading titles).

 Resist the shift key!
 According to Andrea Ceasar, founder and owner of Paper Works and Events, a mistake she sees often is related to capitalization when it comes to the date and attire.
 “Most people capitalize the first letter of each word in the year which is incorrect,” she says.
 “The correct way is ‘Two thousand seventeen’ not ‘Two Thousand Seventeen’ or [when it comes to] attire, it should only be the first word that gets capitalized—'Black tie' not ‘Black Tie.’”